-Like most Vegas hotels, there are slot machines galore in the casino, ringing out and flashing all day and night, but there’s plenty here to see even if gambling isn’t your jam.
+Like most Luxury Las Vegas Hotels, there are slot machines galore in the casino, ringing out and flashing all day and night, but there’s plenty here to see even if gambling isn’t your jam.

 The Luxor features the largest atrium in the entire world and the most notable feature of the structure has to be the incredible Luxor Sky Beam – the brightest beam of light in the world, which shoots straight up from the top of the pyramid.

 If you’re wandering up and down the Vegas strip and are getting a little lost, it’s easy to follow the beam of light back to the hotel!